 We typically follow the structure below when creating a Best Man Speech.
 You may wish to include extra stories or messages, but as long as you consider the below, you'll create a great speech.

-Who are you talking to and what do they like?
+Whom are you talking to and what do they like?
 Remember - a good Best Man Speech, like any speech, is about the audience and what they want to hear.
-When using the Speech Generator, you are asked to select an audience type.
-This is because there is no point in telling offensive jokes to a conservative audience, and you don't want strange looks from chilled-out onlookers when you start using a bunch of "big words".
+There is no point in telling offensive jokes to a conservative audience, and you don't want strange looks from chilled-out onlookers when you start using a bunch of "big words".
 Consider your audience throughout your writing journey.

 Nailing down the overall message you are trying to send will help get the creative juices flowing when the time comes to think of stories.
 It will also help in focusing your speech on a specific topic when talking about the groom and couple.